Structure-Preserving Generalized Manifold Galerkin Reduction for Port-Hamiltonian Systems: Generalized manifold Galerkin for systems

 \section{Generalized manifold Galerkin for \pH systems}

-We now detail how the structure-preserving \MOR on manifolds of \pH systems is performed based on the \GMG reduction.
-To this end, we assume that we are given a \pH system $\SysLable(\funcJ,\funcR,\curlyH,\bmB, \inputu,\outputy,\statex_0)$ \eqref{equ:Nonlinear_FOM_pH}.
-Then, our goal is to find an approximate solution
+We now detail how the \GMG reduction can be utilized to obtain structure-preserving \ROMs of \pH systems.
+To this end, let $\SysLable(\funcJ,\funcR,\curlyH,\bmB, \inputu,\outputy,\statex_0)$ be a \pH system of the form \eqref{equ:Nonlinear_FOM_pH}.
+Our goal is to approximate the full-order state trajectory by